How do I know if I’m to report OSHA 300 forms?

 And for some of you, there will be a

-- Step 4 – OSHA initiated changes for 2016 will now be asking you to also report certain forms electronically.
+- Step 4 – OSHA initiated changes for 2018 will now be asking you to also report certain forms electronically.
 You will still go about the annual OSHA 300/300A reporting process.
 When that is finished, you will now have to use the chart below to determine if you need to electronically report your information.
 ITA reporting can be found here https://www.osha.gov/injuryreporting/

 |Electronic Records Submission Dates|